 So, what’s the conclusion?
 When it comes to these core skills, we’re all at different levels of development.
 But the key is to be true to ourselves and recognize which areas are in major need of improvement.
 If your language skills are a bit rusty in your target language, establishing a rescue plan to solidify your target language skills is vital.
 Likewise, if your writing skills are not at their best, signing up for a writing course, starting a blog and writing regularly, or having another translator proofread your translations are excellent ideas for improvement.
 The key is to have a plan and to be focused enough to act upon it.

-Think about a translator who you truly admire.
-What do you like about him/her?
-What are his/her strengths?
-What are some strategies he/she implements that you haven’t tried yet?
-There’s nothing wrong with being a little creepy and closely observing those we look up to.
-It may just be the inspiration that we need to shake us a little and get us to try harder.
+Think about translators you truly admire.
+What do you like about them?
+What are their strengths?
+What are some strategies they implement that you haven’t tried yet?
+There’s nothing wrong with being a little creepy and closely observing those you look up to.
+It may just be the inspiration that you need to shake you a little and inspire you to try harder.

 About the author: